Yagisan/The-Bustling-Valley/README.md

 ### SMAPI

 - There is a limitation in SMAPI's content API which makes it difficult for recolours or expansion mods to correctly update the map for farmhands in multiplayer.
 As a result farmhands can not see the updated map.
 There's a planned change in the upcoming SMAPI 4.0.0 to address that.

-### Ridgeside Village

-- At the Ridgeside Gathering Festival, Pika runs his normal shop rather than his festival shop with the special inventory.
-Because his normal shop opens at 9:30, and the festival starts at 9, if you arrive at the festival before 9:30, the shop will be closed.
-- The patch that adds East Scarpe characters to Alissa's 8 heart event has not yet been updated to SAAT, meaning that the game will crash if you see Alissa's 8 heart event with ES installed.
-- Jio, Daia, and Kiwi cannot be invited to the movies, even after the event, which makes them sociable.
-- For the Crystal quests, you actually only need to complete the Red Crystal quest to progress in the storyline - The next event will trigger the day after you've completed that quest.
-There's no harm in continuing with the storyline without finishing all the crystals, other than maybe a break in continuity.
-The quests are untimed, so while you can't cancel them, you can finish them whenever you want.
-If you finish the Red Crystal quest first and don't want to go any further, avoid going into the Ridge after 8 PM.
-- You can walk off the right side of the map at this bus stop.
-The updated Bus Stop map was made to allow access to an NPC that is not included in this mod list.
-That NPC is accessed via the right side road.
-The original better bus stop map had an oversight from Ridgeside Village.
-When Pam returns from the desert, she drove through grass and fences.
-As of Ridgeside Village 2.0.3 this map is included as-is from Ridgeside Village.

 ## Contact and Technical Support